porter-dev/porter-archive/docs/deploy/applications/deploying-django-application-non-docker.md

   ![image](https://user-images.githubusercontent.com/52728901/118363692-2db73480-b5c8-11eb-8420-cf05a8cabf44.png)

 6. Then in Destination, just leave it default.
-7. In Additional settings, especify container port that you use in gunicorn in Procfile ( ex.
+7. In Additional settings, specify the container port that you use in gunicorn in Procfile ( ex.
 8989).
-   You can configure your own domain, click Configure Custom Domain then put your desire domain name (im using default porter domain)
+   You can configure your domain, click Configure Custom Domain then put your desire domain name (im using the default porter domain)

    ![tempsnip](https://user-images.githubusercontent.com/52728901/118364073-8a671f00-b5c9-11eb-9b15-cfe53b1db7bf.png)

-8. In Environtment.
-Put DJANGO_ALLOWED_HOSTS that we especify on django settings.
-Then inpute your domain that you put in Configure Custom Domain.
+8. In Environment.
+Put DJANGO_ALLOWED_HOSTS that we specify on django settings.
+Then input your domain that you put in Configure Custom Domain.

     ![image](https://user-images.githubusercontent.com/52728901/118364222-28f38000-b5ca-11eb-9ce3-94b24f3f43b7.png)

-9. Click Deploy then wait buildpack to finish and push to porter.
-(You can see it on your repository under Action tab )
+9. Click Deploy then wait for buildpack to finish and push to porter.
+(You can see it on your repository under the Action tab )

   ![image](https://user-images.githubusercontent.com/52728901/118364697-209c4480-b5cc-11eb-8b06-d9a4a1a89143.png)